The Voice of Holland season 10: Week 3: Crossbattles (February 21)

 With the eliminations of Danilo Kuiters and Kes van den Broek, Lil Kleine had no more acts left on his team to compete, making it the second season in a row that he had lost his team prior to the final, the first time being the ninth season.
-Also, Daphne Van Ditshuizen was the second stolen artist to have ever made it to the finals in the show's history, the first one being Samantha Steenwijk on the eight season.
+Also, Daphne Van Ditshuizen was the second stolen artist to have ever made it to the finals in the show's history, the first one being Samantha Steenwijk on the eighth season.
 Also, both stolen artist originally came from Team Anouk.